 - 5.5.
 By the end of primary school, pupils will know: - 5.5.1.
 What sorts of boundaries are appropriate in friendships with peers and others including in a digital context. - 5.5.2.
-About the concept of privacy and the implications of it for both children and adults. - 5.5.3.
-That it is not always right to keep secrets if they relate to being safe. - 5.5.4.
-That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - 5.5.5.
-How to respond safely and appropriately to adults they may encounter (in all contexts, including online) who they do not know. - 5.5.6.
-How to recognise and report feelings of being unsafe or feeling bad about any adult. - 5.5.7.
-How to ask for advice or help for themselves and others, and to keep trying until they are heard. - 5.5.8.
-How to report concerns or abuse, and the vocabulary and confidence needed to do so. - 5.5.9.
+About the concept of privacy and the implications of it for both children and adults. - 5.5.3.That it is not always right to keep secrets if they relate to being safe. - 5.5.4.
+That each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. - 5.5.5.How to respond safely and appropriately to adults they may encounter (in all contexts, including online) who they do not know. - 5.5.6.
+How to recognise and report feelings of being unsafe or feeling bad about any adult. - 5.5.7.How to ask for advice or help for themselves and others, and to keep trying until they are heard.

+5.5.8.
+How to report concerns or abuse, and the vocabulary and confidence needed to do so.

+5.5.9.
 Where to seek advice, for example, from their family, their school and other sources.

-6. Relationships education per year group
+6. Relationships Education per year group

 - 6.1.
 The academy is free to determine, within the statutory curriculum content outlined in section 5, what pupils are taught during each year group. - 6.2.
 The academy always considers the age and development of pupils when deciding what will be taught in each year group. - 6.3.
-The academy plans a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school.
+The academy plans a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school. - 6.4.
+We also invite 'Big talk' to come into school annually to deliver training to support our teachers and children.

-6.4.
 Reception and Year 1